top of page

-The Importance of Simplifying
+The Importance Of Simplifying

 Great management guru, Peter Drucker, was awarded over 25 honorary doctorates.
 He wrote 39 books that were translated in over 30 languages … which adds up to over 10,000 pages of his insights on business.
 One of my favorite quotes by him is: “Most of what we call management consists of making it difficult for people to get their work done.”